 - If you have any back, neck, or arm injury or a serious skin disorder such as psoriasis, eczema, dermatitis or latex allergy, please consider carefully before making application to this program.

 If you have any significant health challenges please discuss your concerns with your physician prior to applying.
-Upon registering, please consult with the Centre for Accessible Learning or the Med Lab Program Coordinator.
+Upon registering, please consult with the Disability Resource Centre or the Med Lab Program Coordinator.

 - Successful completion of all courses with a minimum of C+ in 401V, 403V, 405V, 408V, 411V, 412V and "COM" in 409V and 410V.